pypa/packaging.python.org/source/guides/tool-recommendations.rst

   pyproject.toml <writing-pyproject-toml>`, but can also be extended and customized via :file:`setup.py`.

-  If you use setuptools, please be aware that it contains many deprecated features which are currently kept for compatibility, but should not be used.
+  If you use setuptools, please be aware that some features that predate standardisation efforts are now deprecated and only *temporarily kept* for compatibility.
   For example, do **not** use ``python setup.py`` invocations (cf. :ref:`setup-py-deprecated`), the ``setup_requires`` argument to ``setup()`` (use the :ref:`[build-system] table